 Dr. Melissa Klay, Ph.D., LCAT, ATR-BC, is a licensed clinical psychologist and a licensed, registered, and board-certified art therapist.
 She received her Masters in Art Therapy and Creativity Development at Pratt Institute and her Ph.D. in Clinical Psychology at Pacifica Graduate Institute.
-In the past 20 years she has worked with children, adolescents, and adults in inpatient hospitals, outpatient clinics, private practice and in an alternative high school.
-She completed her psychology internship at the Child and Family Institute in St. Luke’s-Roosevelt Hospital Center and she continues to provide psychotherapy services at Metropolitan Center for Mental Health as a clinical psychologist and creative arts therapist.
-At MCMH she sees children, adolescents, and adults for individual psychotherapy.
-Her clients not only vary in age but also in ethnicity, socioeconomics, and level of functioning.
-Seeing a variety of clients has allowed an implementation of numerous treatment approaches in order to address the client’s needs.
+In the past 25+ years she has worked with children, adolescents, and adults in inpatient hospitals, outpatient clinics, private practice and in an alternative high school.
+She completed her psychology internship at the Child and Family Institute in St. Luke’s-Roosevelt Hospital Center and her post-doctorate at Metropolitan Center for Mental Health as a clinical psychologist and creative arts therapist.
+Currently, she works at Pleasantville Psychology Group and sees clients at her private practice in Westchester, NY.

 When she is not providing therapeutic services or teaching, you can find Melissa enjoying her other passions such as art, reading, exercising, and watching futbol/soccer.